roadelou/compass/README.md

 # Installation

 The Compass compiler is distributed as a Python source package.
-To install it, one can run :arrow_down_small:
+To install it, one can run:

 ```bash
 # Fetch the source code